luke-h1/talks/expo-router/pages/term-old-architecture-pt3.md

 The first issue is that all communication must go through the bridge.
 This is a bottleneck because it adds latency to the communication between the JS thread and the native thread.

 The second issue is that the data must be serialized/deserialized constantly.
-This is a performance issue because it adds overhead to the communication between the JS thread and the native thread.
+Unmarshalling and marshalling data is expensive

 The third issue is that everything is async.
-This is a performance issue because it adds latency to the communication between the JS thread and the native thread.
-Meaning it can result in skipped frames and UI jank.
+You might think this is a good thing, but it's not.
+What do we have to do with async code?
+We have to wait for it to complete.
+And if messages were sent too late it could be missed by the js microtask queue and result in FPS drop and UI jank.
+It was also very difficult to debug issues across the bridge, not only for library authors but for consumers too
 -->